-The Company uses the Black-Scholes option pricing model to estimate the fair value of warrants.

-The assumptions used to value the Company's warrant grants were as follows:
+The warrants are classified as equity contracts and measured at the grant date fair value.
+The Company used the Black-Scholes option pricing model to estimate the fair value of warrants.
+The assumptions used to value the Company's warrants were as follows:

-For the years
+For the year ended

-ended

-June 30,
+June 30, 2018

-2018

-Warrants 283,192

 Expected term (in years) 2.75

 Expected volatility 49.39%

 Risk-free interest rate 2.11%

-Expected term represents the weighted average period of time that share-based awards granted are expected to be outstanding giving consideration to historical exercise patterns.
-Expected volatilities are based on historical volatilities of the similar public company's ordinary shares over the respective expected term of the share-based awards.
-Risk-free interest rate is based on US Treasury zero-coupon issues with maturity terms similar to the expected term on the share-based awards.
+Expected term represents the weighted average period of time that the warrants granted are expected to be outstanding giving consideration to historical exercise patterns.
+Expected volatilities are based on similar public companies' volatilities of the similar public companies' common shares over the respective expected terms of share-based awards.
+Risk-free interest rate is based on US Treasury zero-coupon issues with maturity terms similar to the expected term on the warrants.
+The aggregated fair value of the public offering warrants on May 24, 2018 was \$612,223.